 Some of the more expensive power supplies will end up paying for themselves by means of lower power consumption during the device’s lifetime.

-Our technicians at Planetech are always available to assist as well, so don’t hesitate to reach out!
+Our technicians at Planetech are always available to assist with external PSU labels as well, so don’t hesitate to reach out!

 If you’re interested in learning more about low-power devices, check out our full range of Power Over Ethernet (PoE) products.